-Insulin is the hormone that moves glucose from the blood into the cells for energy and storage.
-People with diabetes have higher-than-normal levels of glucose in their blood.
-Either they don't have enough insulin to move it through or their cells don't respond to insulin as well as they should.
+Our old friend insulin is the hormone that moves glucose from the blood into the cells for energy and storage.
+People with diabetes have higher-than-normal levels of glucose in their blood - either they don't have enough insulin to move it through or their cells don't respond to insulin as well as they should.

 Glucose mainly comes from foods rich in carbohydrates.
 When eaten, the food bolus travels down the esophagus to the stomach, where the carbohydrate digestive enzyme (amylase) begins the process of breaking those carbs down and glucose is released.
 It's absorbed through the small intestine into the bloodstream, and once there, it needs the insulin hormone to help it get into the body's cells.

 The body is designed to keep the level of glucose constant in the blood.
 The pancreas constantly monitors blood sugar levels and when blood glucose levels rise during eating, the pancreas releases insulin into the bloodstream, to act as the key to unlock muscle, fat, and liver cells so glucose can get inside them.

 Most of the cells in the body use glucose for energy, along with amino acids (protein); it's also the main source of fuel for the brain, where nerve cells and chemical messengers need it to help them process information; without glucose, the brain simply wouldn't be able to function.
 After the body's used the energy it needs, the leftover glucose is stored in little bundles called glycogen in the liver and muscles.